UKHomeOffice/engineering-guidance-and-standards/docs/standards/open-source-licensing.md

 ### Open source repositories MUST have a licence that adheres to the Open Source Definition

-At the Home Office, you should in most cases use [the MIT License](https://mit-license.org/) for open source code.
+At the Home Office, you should in most cases use [the MIT License](https://opensource.org/license/mit/) for open source code.

-However, if your code or project is incompatible with the MIT License, you can select a different licence provided it adheres to the Open Source Definition.
+If your code or project is incompatible with the MIT License, you can select a different licence, provided it adheres to the Open Source Definition.
 The Open Source Initiative (OSI) maintains a [list of approved licences that meet the definition](https://opensource.org/licenses/).

 #### Open documentation